Designing to Lower Cost – Selecting the Right Bearing

 Determine bearing envelope to accommodate shaft and housing requirements.
 This step is critical to cost.
 It is quite often more cost-effective to design the housing and shaft around a popular bearing size than vice versa.

 Specify enclosures as necessary.
 Be careful not to specify a more expensive enclosure than necessary to perform properly in the application.

 Determine the bearing noise rating that is required for the application.
-For most cases, our stand “No Code” noise rating will provide quieter bearing operation than most other components in the system.
-For extremely noise sensitive applications, a quieter noise rating can be specified.
+In most cases, our stand “No Code” noise rating will provide quieter bearing operation than most other components in the system.
+For extremely noise-sensitive applications, a quieter noise rating can be specified.

-Determine degree of precision needed for the ball bearings to achieve the performance requirements (ABEC Level).
-Do not over estimate what is truly necessary to achieve the desired performance.
+Determine the degree of precision needed for the ball bearings to achieve the performance requirements (ABEC Level).
+Do not overestimate what is truly necessary to achieve the desired performance.

 Determine bearing lubrication requirements.
 This should include lubrication characteristics and the amount of lubricant needed for the bearing.
 This is a critical step in the performance and reliability of the bearing in the application.

 Care should be taken throughout the design process with respect to both cost and performance.
-The key in designing for the lowest total cost is to involve the sales and application engineering staff early in the selection process.
-Ball bearing costs will be impacted greatly if the envelope dimensions are not given consideration at the time of bearing selection.
+The key to designing for the lowest total cost is to involve the sales and application engineering staff early in the selection process.
+Ball-bearing costs will be impacted greatly if the envelope dimensions are not given consideration at the time of bearing selection.
 Application engineers are there to help you in the design and selection process of the ball bearing, ensuring your success.